ecastroth/ultimate-sphinx-tutorial/guide/source/_guide/_tutorial/conf-deeper-look.rst

    :lineno-start: 98

 * Line 101 sets the title of the documentation (on the left upper corner).
-In this guide, the text logo is "The ultimate Sphinx tutorial".
+In this guide, the text logo is the same name used for the project: "Demorepo".
+  Note that it can also be an image.
 * Line 103 adds the light/black theme color switch and a icon bar with links to the upper navigation bar.
-* Lines 105 to 112 configure the icons to display on the upper right corner, as you can see, a GitHub icon is added with a link to the repository of this guide
+* Lines 105 to 112 configure the icons to display on the upper right corner, as you can see, a GitHub icon is added with a link to the repository of this guide.

 Extensions